Tierparkzone/DDsiggen/README.txt

 Create new:
 Generate a signature with custom text and additional options.
+- Set the preferred aspect ratio for your photos
 - Batch import photos from the working directory
 - Import photos one by one from anywhere on your computer or from the web
 - Add or import up to two text layers ("name" and "epithet") that will get applied to the photos
 - Reorder photos and text as desired
-- Select one of the provided alpha masks (photo styles)
+- Select one of the provided alpha masks
 - Customize text font, colors and positions for each text layer (you can also use your own font files)
+- Apply shadow and/or glow effects to the text layers
 - Choose how the photos will be arranged in the signature image(s) or leave it to the program
 - Export the final signature image(s) in multiple resolutions